shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 The integration of patient genome expression data, phenotypye data, and clinical data can serve as an integral resource for patient prognosis.
 DRPPM PATH SURVEIOR: **Path**way level **Surv**ival **E**xam**i**nat**or** serves to do just that, by examining the interaction of pathway analysis with patient expression and cilinical data to discover prominent features that take part in patient outcome.
 This utility is comprised of 3 R Shiny apps and a pipeline script which can be employed in a cohesive manor to provide an in-depth analysis towards pathway analysis of patient survival.
 Gene Set pathways utilized in this workflow include the Molecular Signatures Database (MSigDB), LINCS L1000 Small-Molecule Perturbations, and Clue.io ER Stress signtatures, as well as user provided gene sets.

 Here we focus on the Interactive mode of this workflow with the DRPPM-PATH-SURVEIOR R Shiny App.
 With the expression, phenotype, and clincial data provided by the user we can integrate single sample GSEA (ssGSEA) pathway analysis with the comprehensive list of gene set pathways provided (or user provided).
-Additionally, upon app start-up, if the "immunedeconv" package is installed, immune deconvolution using ESTIMATE and MCP Counter methods will be performed. he score data is able to be partitioned and viewed in the survival plots or as a feature using median cut-point.
+Additionally, upon app start-up, if the "immunedeconv" package is installed, immune deconvolution using ESTIMATE and MCP Counter methods will be performed.
+The score data is able to be partitioned and viewed in the survival plots or as a feature using median cut-point.
 The user can view a variety of survival plots based on binning the score data into quartile, quantile, and above/below median or look through the lense of univariate, bivariate, and multivariate analysis with the integration of additional phenotype and clincal patient data.
 Further data exploration is available within the app to observe ssGSEA score density across the cohort as well as box plots and heatmaps to examine risk and feature stratification.
 The Shiny app comes complete with the ability to subset your cohort of patients, upload your own gene set data, along with customization and download of plots and tables throughout the app.

 An example app using the PAN ICI iAtlas Checkpoint data can be see here: http://shawlab.science/shiny/DRPPM_PATH_SURVEIOR_PAN_ICI_iAtlas_Survival_App/ and is free to explore.
 This is the app that would be set up with the test data provided in this GitHub.